John-MEO-o/100-days-of-code/r1-log.md

 ### R9D26
 So I've successfully passed few tasks about js functions, will continue tomorrow from "Generate Random Whole Numbers within a Range" task

+### R10D27
+I've finally complete JS Basics part of Curriculum
+It has a lot of interesting tasks which I will repeat in a close time because it is important to understand the key principles of problem solving algorithms
+At my next step I'm starting to learn ES6!
+Hooray!